pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * Minor bug: I can't change/save the username without making other changes (that engage the save button).
 * Improve startup delay.
 * Search for song on web with & in the title
+* drum select vs drum edit in drums from player: turn off editing when one drum is saved
+* drum edit, no-write, safety popup
+* Drums: All caps first letter yes
+* Drums on in idle: synchronized song start?
+Yes if required.
+* Live bpm changes?
+First "1": phase only, subsequent 1's are tempo,
+* Live bpm changes: Smoothing?,.
+Real-time delay
+* Live beat 1 resets, does NOT imply new bpm
+* Test tap to tempo...
+Jittery or me?
+* drums on pause then play
+* video alignment with audio current time

 ## Release  1.3